0xDarki/web-streamer/RAILWAY.md

 2. Check Railway logs for FFmpeg errors
 3. Test RTMP URL with another tool (OBS, FFmpeg)
 4. Ensure RTMP server accepts connections from Railway's IPs
+5. **Check for quotes in RTMP_URL**: If you see errors like `"rtmps://...: No such file or directory`, it means there are quotes around your RTMP_URL.
+Remove them in Railway's variable settings.

 ## 💰 Railway Pricing